What is Boot Camp

 - Once you have purchased your copy of Windows or if you already had one you need to download the .iso file.
 You can do so by Clicking Here and choosing your copy of Windows that you have acquired.
-From their follow the steps.
+From there follow the steps.
 Choose your edition and language.
 Then download.
 The download can be very large so depending on your internet speeds it may take some time.

 - When downloading Windows 10 for Boot Camp Microsoft recommends that you download Windows 10 Anniversary Update.
 Windows 10 does not require a purchase a product license.
-Instead you will have an unregistered copy of it.
+Instead, you will have an unregistered copy of it.
 The only difference I have found is that Windows will nag you to buy a copy and you will not be able to change your desktop picture.

 - If you are downloading Windows 8.1 or 7 you will need to have a product code.